euneirophrenia/CurrencyConverter/README.md

 pip install schedule
 ```

-to perform the periodic setup, as explained in the following.
+to perform the periodic setup, as explained later in the following.

+> To run the server just exec `python app.py` in the main folder.
+Depending on your settings, `python` may point to Python2, in which case use `python3` instead.

 Data are retrieved from [the EU Central bank official site](https://www.ecb.europa.eu/stats/eurofxref/) and kept in a local DB.